yondonfu/opencollab-cli/README.md

 `opencollab pull-requests`

 Shows the open pull requests for the Mango repository.
+Pull request ids are mapped to the contract address of the fork referenced by the pull request.

 ### Example: